PelleLille/hsl-docs/functions.rst

 .. function:: number(x)

-  This function fast the input of x to the number type.
+  This function converts the input of x to the number type.

   :param any x: the input
   :return: a number